KSPSnark/BetterBurnTime/README.md

 #### Ignores zero-density resources (e.g. electricity)
 The mod assumes that any resources you have that don't have mass (e.g. electricity) are replenishable and therefore don't need to be tracked.
 Therefore, if you have an ion-powered craft and you're going to run out of electricity, the mod won't predict that.
 It will assume that you're going to have full electricity for the duration of the burn.

+#### Time to impact is very simplistic
+The calculations for determining when your ship will hit the surface are very simple.
+It looks at the elevation directly under the ship, and at your current vertical speed.
+It corrects for the acceleration of gravity, but nothing else.
+This means that if you're flying over rough terrain, the time-to-impact indicator will be irregular (it will suddenly get shorter when you're flying over an ascending slope, or longer when you're flying over a descending slope).
+If you're hurtling horizontally and about to smack into the side of a mountain range looming up in front of you, the mod has no clue.
+Be warned.

+The mod does make a very rudimentary attempt to keep track of where the *bottom* of your ship is, so that impact time will be actual impact time and not when your probe core up top would hit.
+It's only a very rough approximation, though, so don't count on pinpoint accuracy at low speeds.

+**Important:** The time-to-impact estimate takes into account your current velocity and the acceleration of gravity, and that's it.
+It deliberately does *not* take into account the acceleration of your engines, if you're firing them.
+It's an estimate of "how long would I take to smash into the ground if I turned off all my engines."
+So when you're retro-burning to land, the actual time to reach the ground will be **longer** than the displayed estimate, depending on things such as your TWR, throttle setting, angle of approach, etc.  So if you want to time your burn so that you reach zero velocity right when you get to ground level, you'll need to wait a little bit past the point where the estimated time to impact equals the estimated burn time.

 ## Simple vs. complex acceleration
 By default, this mod uses a "complex" calculation of burn time that takes into account that your acceleration will increase as you burn fuel mass.
 This is what allows the mod to produce accurate burn times.